 Webinar: SEISS grants update

-Caroline Miskin, from ICAEW's Tax Faculty, navigates the significant changes to the Self Employment Income Support Scheme announced at the Budget 2021.
+In this webinar Caroline Miskin, from ICAEW's Tax Faculty, navigates the significant changes to the fifth SEISS grant and covers related tax return and compliance issues.

 This guidance is created by the Tax Faculty, recognised internationally as a leading authority and source of expertise on taxation.
 The Faculty is the voice of tax for ICAEW, responsible for all submissions to the tax authorities.
 Join the Faculty for expert guidance and support enabling you to provide the best advice on tax to your clients or business.